pakoti/Awesome_SOC1/Session1/readme.md

 WAF works in reverse proxy mode,and most important thing it does is checking input value.

 ## TCP/IP Model
+for more inforamation please visit  this <a href="https://www.tcpipguide.com">Source</a>

 ## What is TTL?
 Time-to-live (TTL) is a value for the period of time that a packet, or data, should exist on a computer or network before being discarded.
 The meaning of TTL, or packet lifetime, depends on the context